GalesongAS/DQ8Alchemy/README.md

 - Craftable-only mode: show only recipes you can craft right now (every ingredient is selected)
 - Favorites: star any result and filter to favorites only
 - Sorting: relevance (complete → partial → none), A→Z, or Z→A
-- Shareable URLs: the page URL encodes your current filters, selections, and sort
 - Local persistence via `localStorage`
 - Static/offline friendly: HTML/CSS/JS + two JSON files